kristiker/CS2-Early-Bootleg-Tools/README.md

     - todo. vmap can be [compiled](/content/dota_addons/cs2/maps/COMPILEVIS3.cmd) in dota to get VIS3 worldnode and vvis_c.
 3. Checkerboard on some materials
     - Csgo Simple - Enable AO+Metalness to fix dark checkerboards.
 Or ignore this shader and use Complex.
     - Csgo Static Overlay - No known fix for the purple checkerboards.
+Complex can be used for overlays by toggling translucent and overlay.

 ### Results
 <a href="https://www.youtube.com/watch?v=Uf4zJCpWtI4">![image](https://user-images.githubusercontent.com/26466974/230385962-1596cfee-2c51-4fb7-84f6-1e14241f2284.png)</a>